How Much Does it Cost to Repair a Metal Roof

-It is easy to understand the allure of attractive metal roofs that often last a half-century or more.
-Aesthetically, they convey value and even elegance because of their crisp, clean lines.
+It is easy to understand the allure of attractive metal roofs.
+They often last a half-century or more.
+Aesthetically, they convey value and even elegance because of their clean lines.
 Metal roofs offer numerous advantages.
-They are durable, lightweight, wind resistant, environmentally friendly and also stylish.
-Given their many attributes, it is not surprising that the market share of metal roofs has quadrupled over the past decade.
+They are durable, lightweight, wind resistant, environmentally friendly and stylish.
+It's not surprising the market share of metal roofs has quadrupled over the past decade.

 Metal roofs last a long time, and often with minimal maintenance.
 Periodic roof inspections provide timely alerts when repairs are necessary.
 When the need for a significant repair arises, it is often because of one of the following.

 Metal roofs are sometimes vulnerable to leaks along seams and where protrusions occur, like skylights and vents.
 Leaks sometimes develop in the valleys and along the ridges where different planes of the roof meet.
-For example, end enclosures that are improperly designed may lead to leaks when gutters overflow or ice dams develop.
+For example, improperly designed end enclosures that may leak.
+Leading to gutters overflow.
 Water also migrates underneath where it meets ridge vents or wall masonry.
 Early detection of roof leaks may limit cost repair costs to as little as several hundred dollars.

-Many cases of roof leaks are often due to installation errors.
+Many causes of roof leaks are due to installation errors.
 Some the errors such as:

-Roof inspectors may use a special super-thin tool that allows them to determine whether sealant was properly applied under the panels at installation.
-It is possible that the panel will have to be removed, new sealant applied and the panel reinstalled when a missing sealant is detected.
-In this case, the more complicated repair increases labor costs, and the cost is often calculated at about $40-50 per hour.
-Labor costs are often considerably higher for steeply pitched and/or intricate metal roofs.
+Roof inspectors use a special tool checking the sealant.
+The panel may be removed to check.
+New sealant applied.
+The panel reinstalled if missing sealant is detected.
+In this case, a more complicated repair increases labor costs.
+The cost is about $40-50 per hour.
+Steeply pitched metal roof repair cost more.
 Instead of a full roof replacement, herewith remedies for common problems in the metal roofs.

-The lifespan of an aging metal roof is often increased by the application of an approved metal coating, typically at a cost of approximately $1,500 to $2,500.
-Thorough surface preparation is vital, including the removal of all loose paint, rust, dirt and other contaminants.
+Application of an approved metal coating increase their life span.
+Typically at a cost of approximately $1,500 to $2,500.
+Thorough surface preparation is vital.
+Including the removal of all loose paint, rust, dirt and other contaminants.
 Contractors typically use grinders, sanders and wire brushes to thoroughly clean the surface.
 High-pressure water blasting is an alternative when surface damage is not too pronounced.
 For a manufacturer’s warranty to be valid, the special coating must be applied to an approved thickness.

-A sufficient number of fasteners and the proper use of sealants are critical for long-term moisture resistance.
+sufficient number of fasteners and the proper use of sealants are critical for long-term moisture resistance.
 Leaks often occur where fasteners are missing or corroded.
-The cost of fastener repairs consists primarily of labor expense, often calculated at about $40-60 per hour.
+The cost for fastener repairs consists primarily of labor A expense.
+Often calculated at about $40-60 per hour.

 An inadequate application of sealant around fastener heads is another common problem.
 The solution is to caulk all exposed fasteners with a proper long-life sealant.